Abagana ambush: Aftermath

 The successful ambush at Abagana gave both Biafran soldiers and civilians hope in the war as well as temporarily halting the Nigerian advance into Biafran territory.
-General Murtala Muhammed was relieved of his command and never commanded a division again.
+Colonel Murtala Muhammed was relieved of his command and never commanded a division again.

 In his own words, Uchendu said the sight of the convoy almost paralyzed his troops.
 His boys were so anxious to start firing, more out of panic than anything else.
 He asked them to remain calm until he gave the command.
 He allowed much of the Nigerian 2 Division convoy to pass through.
 His boys were shocked why he would allow them go through into the Biafran held zone.
 They were nervous and suspicious, yet they trusted his military gallantry and so awaited to know his strategy.
 He said they concluded that the war was over, but as brave soldiers, they must fight to the last!

 As he was guiding the soldier with the rocket launcher on what to do to the invading convoy and when best to strike, the soldier accidentally pressed the trigger, letting go of the rocket.
 Luckily, he hit a fuel tanker.
 The tanker exploded and threw its contents onto a nearby armour carrier setting everything ablaze, causing multiple explosions.

 In panic, soldiers who already crossed over into the Biafran line ran in different directions in total confusion.
 The Biafran soldiers attacked.
 They radioed the regular troops and they joined in the attack.
 When Uchendu learned that Muritala Muhammed was with the convoy and somewhere in Nawfia, he set off hurriedly to capture him but was late as Muritala was sighted taking off with a helicopter.